RachWalm/VolunteerVillage/README.md

 ![searchco](document/searchco.png)

-Some search fields are select inputs.
+- Some search fields are select inputs.
 Activities are taken from the SkillChoices Model and time and day are done using the fields in the VolunteerProfile model.
 Where required they are changed into the verbose name so that users can understand them rather than the shortened versions to allow easier coding.

-There are also some free text boxes that then look for the combination of letters that has been used. icontain should be able to deal with capitals vs small letters, but there is a message with these free text boxes reminding users to use capitals appropriately, just in case.
+- There are also some free text input boxes that then look for the combination of letters that has been used. icontain should be able to deal with capitals vs small letters, but there is a message with these free text boxes reminding users to use capitals appropriately, just in case.

 #### Coordinator activate/edit coordinator profiles page